rafal-celinski/markup_document_converter/docs/docs/typer_cli_docs.md

 **Commands**:

-* `list-formats`: Show all supported input parsers and...
+* `list-formats`: Show all supported input parsers and output converters, listing each primary name with its aliases.
 * `webapp`: Run the Flask web-app.
-* `convert`: Read from a file or stdin, parse to the...
+* `convert`: Read from a file or stdin, parse to the universal AST, then render as the chosen TARGET format.

 ## `markup_document_converter list-formats`